zenialexandre/lotus/tutorial/README.md

 ### How About Some Physics?

 Lotus supports collision detection using the AABB algorithm. <br>
-And the concept of gravity can be enabled using our Gravity global resource! <br>
+And the concept of gravity can be enabled using our Gravity component! <br>
-Let's create an small example of collision detection between two entities and enable the force of gravity.
+Let's create an small example of collision detection between two entities and use the force of gravity.

 ```rust
 use lotus_engine::*;